wp-plugins/the-casengo-chat-widget/readme.txt

 Casengo currently support English, German, Dutch and Russian.
 If you want to help out Casengo in adding new languages drop us a note at support@casengo.com

+*   **How do I integrate Casengo with "Contact Form 7"?**

+It is easy... simply put your "support@yourcompanyname.casengo.com" (the email address you have received from Casengo to forward your emails to) in the contact form.

+Steps to take:
+1) Login to your wordpress admin;
+2) Click on "Contact" in admin menu;
+3) Click on the form you want to use;
+4) In the "Mail" fields include "support@yourcompanyname.casengo.com" in the "To" field;
+5) Save the changes made.

 *   **How can I set up email forwarding for Gmail?**

 Forward emails from your Gmail account to your Casengo email address, by simply following the instructions below or watch the video: